 - Introducing biopolymers to industry by improving their characteristics.

-- Using biomaterials in textile manufacturing processes in the manufacture of textile structures capable of withstanding liquid penetration tests suitable for use in the manufacture of PPE.
+- Using biomaterials in textile manufacturing processes in the manufacture of textile structures.

 Biomaterials with improved properties are expected to be obtained from the additivation of PLA, increasing its deformation capacity and resistance to both mechanical stress and UV radiation exposure.

 Furthermore, the aim is to be able to introduce these improved biopolymers in industrial manufacturing processes, specifically in the injection of thermoplastic components and for prototyping methods such as 3D printing.

 Finally, it is aimed to introduce the PLA fabrics developed in the manufacture of openwork fabrics for their subsequent introduction in dyeing processes.

 This project is funded by the Conselleria d’Economia Sostenible, Sectors Productius, Comerç i Treball de la Generalitat Valenciana, through IVACE.